Back to the home page

 (if you type the command: note the dash between update and grub)

-The zsmalloc and lz4 modules aren't included in the initramfs at boot time, so they won't be loaded automatically.
+The zsmalloc and lz4 modules aren't included in the initramfs at boot time, so they can't be loaded automatically.
 Change that like this:

 e.
 For zsmalloc, copy/paste the following command line into the terminal: